Government announces "pasty tax" U-turn

 LONDON The government is to modify VAT on hot takeaway food after months of criticism that its planned "pasty tax" showed it was out of touch with ordinary people.

-A Treasury spokeswoman said that VAT would not be applied to hot takeaway food that is cooling down after being cooked - for example the popular Cornish pasties which shops rarely sell straight from the oven.
+A Treasury spokeswoman said that Value Added Tax (VAT) would not be applied to hot takeaway food that is cooling down after being cooked - for example the popular Cornish pasties which shops rarely sell straight from the oven.

-The criticism forced ministers, including Cameron, to claim they enjoyed eating Cornish pasties.
+The criticism forced ministers, including Cameron, to claim they enjoyed eating Cornish pasties - a savoury pastry usually filled with meat and vegetables and often eaten lukewarm.

-The decision will have implications for bakers such as Greggs (GRG.L), Britain's largest food-on-the-go retailer.
+The decision will have implications for bakers such as Greggs, Britain's largest food-on-the-go retailer.

 The Treasury spokeswoman also said the government would cut a tax on static caravans, used by many Britons seeking a low cost holiday, to five percent from a proposed 20 percent.